-Many commented on experiencing what I always called “the black cloud” after such life changes as divorce, loss of job, loss of income, isolation, the death of a spouse or parent and a loss I cannot even begin to imagine… the loss of a child or grandchild.
+Many of us experience what I always called “the black cloud” after such life changes as divorce, loss of job, loss of income, isolation, the death of a spouse or parent and a loss I cannot even begin to imagine… the loss of a child or grandchild.

-Everyone experiences feelings of sadness and being overwhelmed at times.
+Everyone experiences feelings of sadness and being overwhelmed at times – especially the times we live in.
 And let’s not forget about the healthy response called anger!
 But I wondered about the whole spectrum of normal reactions to what life throws at us over a life time and the debilitating spiral into depression that can result in some cases.

 Sadness is a normal human emotion.
 It is usually triggered by some disappointing incident or experience.
 You can often pinpoint WHY you feel sad.
 My golden retriever died after 13 years; my son lost his job; my best friend’s mother died.

 Sadness is an emotion.
 Over time, the sadness fades as we deal with the adjustment to the situation.